 There are a number of ways in which you can crack your teeth.
 Whether it happens while you are playing your favorite sport, or you are just prone to grinding or clenching your teeth, Dr. Kulesa has the proper tools to help you repair or replace your cracked tooth.
+You can also call our Reno NV dentist office to find out tips on here to care for a cracked tooth prior to your visit.

 This is the tricky bit when someone cracks a tooth, it can go unnoticed.
 There are, however, a few symptoms that one might experience if they have cracked or chipped a tooth.
 These symptoms include: